- Total grants

 We propose to establish Global Health 50/50, a new initiative seeking to advance action and accountability for gender-equality in global health.
 Gender is a key driver of power to exercise the right to health, including exposure to risks of poor health, health seeking behaviours, and access to quality health care.
 Gender inequalities continue to define and drive career pathways and opportunities for people working in global health organizations.
 While some progress has been made, major gaps and challenges remain.
 We seek to raise awareness of persistent inequality and identify pathways to change.
 We will establish a network of experts in gender and global health, working with an advisory body drawn from the realms of politics, development, management, advocacy, human rights, social justice.
 Global Health 50/50 will publish an annual report on the state of gender-related policies and practices of 150 major organizations working in the field of global health.

-Investigating the role of microglia in shaping dorsal horn pain circuitry during normal development and after early postnatal injury 31 Jan 2017
+Investigating the role of RNA interference in retinal development and as an agent of degeneration 31 Jan 2017

 The overall aim of this project is to use viral tracing, electrophysiology and optogenetics to investigate the local circuitry of the ventral subiculum (vS), and how this circuit is altered by social isolation stress – a common route to affective disorders such as depression and anxiety.
 I will first investigate the anatomical distribution of neurons in vS that project to the prefrontal cortex or the NAc.
 These have been shown to be distinct parallel populations with unique circuit functions, but very little is known about their detailed local circuit organisation.
 Next I will use optogenetics, electrophysiology and viral tracing to determine the functional connectivity of the local circuit that defines the differential activity of these projections.
 Despite strong hypotheses that local control is key in this circuit, how this is acheived mechanistically remains unknown.
 Finally, I will determine how this detailed projection-specific circuitry is altered by social isolation - a manipulation that drammatically alters vS circuitry - and aim to provide more specific targets for in vivo manipulations aimed at reversing isolation-induced behavioural deficits.
 Overall, these experiments will provide for the first time mechanistic insight into the function and organisation of vS circuitry, from individual synaptic connections, to circuit function.